rclone/rclone/docs/content/drive.md

 You can then use it like this,

-To see the name of your remote name
+To see the name of your remote

     rclone config